srvCodes/continual-learning-benchmark/README.md

 ## Verification

-The implementations have been verified through their runs on Permumted-MNIST - also available for download in `datasets/`.
+The implementations have been verified through runs on Split-MNIST and Permumted-MNIST - also available for download in `datasets/`.

 ## Personal Note